SHussain84/Java-Tops-Travel/README.md

 # Java-Tops-Travel ✈️

-Tops Travel is a small program in Java which allows members to login to a website class and then book a holiday.
+Tops Travel is a small program in Java which allows members to login to a website and then book a holiday.

 If a discount is available for a member, it is applied accordingly.